ralph-groupscholar/groupscholar-partner-renewal-tracker/README.md

 - Highlights funding commitments tied to expiring or stale relationships
 - Adds an action queue with recommended next steps and priority scores
 - Provides an owner risk snapshot to focus renewal outreach by owner
-- Emits JSON reports for downstream dashboards
+- Emits JSON and HTML reports for downstream dashboards
 - Exports CSV snapshots for partners, actions, and owner summaries
+- Adds a renewal calendar (overdue + upcoming months) with optional CSV export and SVG chart
 - Works with simple CSV exports (aliases for common header names)

 ## Usage